An infinite-dimensional approach to path-dependent Kolmogorov equations: The stochastic equation

-It is not obvious to investigate $Z^{t_0}$ by infinite dimensional stochastic integration theory, due to the difficult nature of the Banach space $\sD$.
-However we may study its properties thatnks to the following explicit formulae.
-From now on we work in a set $\Omega_0\subseteq\Omega$ of full probability on which $W$ has continuous trajectories.
-For any $\omega\in\Omega_0$ and $x\in\bR^d$ we have
+It is not obvious to investigate $Z^{t_0}$ by infinite-dimensional stochastic integration theory, due to the difficult nature of the Banach space $\sD$.
+However, we may study its properties thanks to the following explicit formulas.
+From now on, we work in a set $\Omega_0\subseteq\Omega$ of full probability on which $W$ has continuous trajectories.
+For $\omega\in \Omega_0$ fixed, for any $x\in\bR^d$ we have

 hence

 because